vlad-uve/CNN-for-CIFAR10/README.md

 * Fewer convolutional layers
 * Fewer fully connected layers

-* Reduced kernel sizes: The kernel sizes are set to 5x5 and 3x3 windows due to the lower resolution of the CIFAR-10 images and the dataset's relatively small size.
-* Fewer number of filters: The number of filters in the convolutional layers was reduced to 32, 96, and 256 filters to optimize computational efficiency.
-* Small stride size: A stride size of 1 was used in the convolution layers to preserve spatial resolution of the unput data.
 * Fewer convolutional layers: The architecture was simplified by reducing the number of convolutional layers to 4.
 This modification, compared to AlexNet's deeper structure, helped decrease both the model size and the number of parameters.
 * Fewer fully connected layers: The number of fully connected (dense) layers was reduced to 2 from the original AlexNet design to further decrease model size and complexity.